PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 # Quantifying our World into Data

 We start off with a comfortable introduction to some basic concepts and tools.
 Today we will focus on how we can see and quantify our world into data.
 We are going to cover some basic concepts and apply those concepts to a mock assessment.
-In the workshop, you are introduced to R, an industry-standard tool for statistical programming.
+In the workshop, you are introduced to Power BI, an industry-standard tool for describing and visualizing data.

+Make sure to hand in your Preparation for DataLab 5, Week 3 exercises by the end of the day (Mandatory!).
+Upload your work on github and insert the github link in your learning log for this week with a brief description.
+For details on staff availability, see [Project Brief](https://adsai.buas.nl/Year1/BlockA/).

-## 0) Learning Objectives
+## Learning Objectives
 1. Enable you to quantify real-world phenomena and objects into data.
-2. Enable you to use R-studio
+2. Enable you to use Power-BI

-## 1) General lesson structure
-Each 6-8 hour self-study day is dedicated to a specific lesson which generally consists of the following components:
+### Table of contents:
+1. Introduction to DS Science Kick-Off: 1 hour
-2. lecture;
+2. Mock-Assessment: 1 hour
-3. workshop;
+3. Workshop: 4 hours
-4. mock-assessment.

-How each specific lesson is structured depends on the nature of the content and learning goals.
-Usually, these components can be found as separate Github pages, but these components can also be combined into 1, 2 or 3 pages.
-Today, for example, we will have a combined lecture & mock assessment of about 2-3 hours, after which we will have an introductory workshop of 1-2 hours.

-## 2) More info?
+### More info?
-Look at the creative brief for more info about the content or ask us during the Q&A at 16:00 today!
+Look at the [creative brief](https://adsai.buas.nl/Year1/BlockA/) for more info about the content or ask us during the Q&A in datalab tomorrow!

 #### Don't know a specific word?
+Don't worry about it and just google it!
+You're here to learn and expand your the vocabulary as part of your knowledge and skills!

+## Questions or issues?

+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
+A member of our teaching staff will respond as soon as possible.

+***

+## 0) More info?
+Look at the [creative brief](https://adsai.buas.nl/Year1/BlockA/) for more info about the content or ask us during the Q&A in datalab tomorrow!

+#### Don't know a specific word?
-Just google it, you're here to learn and master the vocabulary after all!
+Don't worry about it and just google it!
+You're here to learn and expand your the vocabulary as part of your knowledge and skills!

-## 3) Watch or attend the opening lecture
+## 1) Watch or attend the opening lecture

 ###Time:
-Monday the 20th of September at 9:00 o'clock in the morning.
+Monday the 19th of September at 10:00 o'clock in the morning.

 ###Place:
 Online on Microsoft Team: it should be on your Teams Calendar.
 If not, [click here](https://teams.microsoft.com/l/meetup-join/19%3a17PMQMfR4ntX_bdV9TDCQMIh5dTyPJibns2Pp1g76Os1%40thread.tacv2/1631095566063?context=%7b%22Tid%22%3a%220a33589b-0036-4fe8-a829-3ed0926af886%22%2c%22Oid%22%3a%225cef929d-ecf9-4fca-bf12-bc5ee065fc99%22%7d).